khalidkarimkqr/khalidkarimkqr/README.md

 <p align="left"><p align="left">I’m a Full Stack Software Developer with experience in React, Node.js, Django, Express, and Python.
 Skilled at building backend systems and deploying apps using Docker, GitHub Actions, and AWS EC2.
 I also enjoy working with machine learning models and real-world datasets to build intelligent applications.</p>
 </p>

-- Third Year Computer Science Undergrad in SFU, BC
+- Third Year Computer Science Undergrad in SFU, BC.
 - I’m currently learning many things, I believe that everyday is a learning opportunity.
-- Focusing on problem-solving and full stack development
+- Focusing on full stack development and machine learning.
 - 2025 Goals: Get an Internship..❤️
 - Interests : Hiking, Football, Table Tennis, Call of Duty, Rocket league 😏
 - Visit my [Portfolio](https://dynamic-portfolio-kk.vercel.app/) for more details about me.